 Prior to our global extrapolations, we performed a suite of data checks.
 We wanted to ensure that global yields predicted using our regression model were comparable to those from EarthStat.
 These checks helped validate the strength of our extrapolations.
 Firstly, we explored the range of variation in variables from experimental data used to generate our model as well as the range of global variation in variables we project across.
-The range of our regressors encompasses the range of global variation, except for aridity, in which case 4.6% percent of our projections fall in grids that have axis conditions outside of our range of measurements.
+The range of our regressors encompasses the range of global variation, except for aridity, in which case 4.6 % percent of our projections fall in grids that have axis conditions outside of our range of measurements.
 These values fall in extremely arid systems, with aridity values of less than 0.1.
 In these extremely arid zones, we do make a point to use lower target SOC values, recognizing that achieving 2% SOC in these very arid areas is not very likely.
 Secondly, using our regression model to predict global yields for both maize and wheat (separately), we first removed all values from the analysis that had predicted yields of less than 0 because negative yields are not possible.
 This amounted to 0.004% of the total predictions for maize and 0.15% for wheat.
-For clarification, we refer to predictions from our regression model as "predicted" or "modelpredicted."
+For clarification, we refer to predictions from our regression model as predicted or model predicted.
 We then calculated the proportional difference between model-predicted and globally gridded yield data from EarthStat.
-We dropped all cells for which the proportional difference between predicted and gridded data was >3-times.
-This threshold represents the mean ± half of the standard deviation for the distribution of the proportional difference between predicted and EarthStat yield data.
-This amounted to 14% of cells for maize and 7% for wheat.
-The mean proportional difference between predicted and gridded data was 0.85±0.91 for maize (Fig. S4b) and 0.45±0.87 for wheat (Fig. S5b).
-The correlation between predicted and gridded data was r=0.73 for maize (Fig. S4c) and r=0.38 for wheat (Fig. S5c).
-We also visualized overlap in the distribution of model-predicted and gridded data.
-Model-predicted maize yield had a global mean of 4.66±1.84 t ha-1 and EarthStat had a global mean of 3.34±2.62 t ha-1 (Fig. S4a).
-Model-predicted wheat yield had a global mean of 3.18±1.66 t ha-1 and EarthStat had a global mean of 2.43±1.58 t ha-1 (Fig. S5a).
+We dropped all cells for which the proportional difference between predicted and gridded data was > 3 times.
+This threshold represents the mean \pm half of the standard deviation for the distribution of the proportional difference between predicted and EarthStat yield data.
+This amounted to 14% of cells for maize and 7 % for wheat.
+The mean proportional difference between predicted and gridded data was 0.85 ± 0.91 for maize (Fig. S4b) and 0.45 ± 0.87 for wheat (Fig. S5b).
+The correlation between predicted and gridded data was r = 0.73 for maize (Fig. S4c) and r = 0.38 for wheat (Fig. S5c).
+We also visualized an overlap in the distribution of model-predicted and gridded data.
+Model-predicted maize yield had a global mean of 4.66 ± 1.84 t ha-1 and EarthStat had a global mean of 3.34 ± 2.62 t ha-1 (Fig. S4a).
+Model-predicted wheat yield had a global mean of 3.18 ± 1.66 t ha-1 and EarthStat had a global mean of 2.43 ± 1.58 t ha-1 (Fig. S5a).

 We also compared the distribution of EarthStat yield data with observed yield data from the studies included in our analysis.
-We found that correlation (r values) between the gridded and collected data was 0.56 for maize and 0.39 for wheat.
-Average observed maize yield was 5.61±3.32 t ha-1 and wheat yield was 4.02±2.11 t ha-1 (mean±SD).
-EarthStat maize yield, again, was 3.34±2.62 t ha-1 and wheat yield was 2.43±1.58 t ha-1.
-These differences between predicted and EarthStat yield averages are likely due to the fact that EarthStat data is based on regional census data, incorporating much more variability in terms of management practices and skill than experimental field studies.
+We found that the correlation (r values) between the gridded and collected data was 0.56 for maize and 0.39 for wheat.
+Average observed maize yield was $5.61 \pm 3.32 \, \text{t ha}^{-1}$ and wheat yield was $4.02 \pm 2.11 \, \text{t ha}^{-1}$ (mean \pm SD).
+EarthStat maize yield, again, was $3.34 \pm 2.62 \, \text{t ha}^{-1}$ and wheat yield was $2.43 \pm 1.58 \, \text{t ha}^{-1}$.
+These differences between predicted and EarthStat yield averages are likely due to the fact that EarthStat data are based on regional census data, incorporating much more variability in terms of management practices and skill than experimental field studies.